kbastani/qcon-nyc-2017/README.md

 ### Production Environment

 The production environment for this application is managed by Cloud Foundry.
-You can use any up-to-date distributed of Cloud Foundry that you'd like.
-For this workshop we will try to use [Pivotal Web Services](http://run.pivotal.io).
+You can use any up-to-date distribution of Cloud Foundry that you'd like.
+For this workshop, we will try to use [Pivotal Web Services](http://run.pivotal.io).
 Because PWS requires that you provide billing information when signing up, you can alternatively use [PCF Dev](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/introduction) to run Cloud Foundry on your development machine.

 #### Concourse